What Is a Graphical User Interface?

 Command-line interface

-Commonly known as a command-line user interface or non-graphical user interface, a character user interface employs text commands, managed by a command-line interpreter to communicate with a computer program.
+Commonly known as a command-line user interface (CLI) or non-graphical user interface, a character user interface (CUI) employs text commands, managed by a command-line interpreter to communicate with a computer program.

 Software developers and system administrators exploit command-line interfaces to configure machines, manage files, and access program functions that are otherwise unavailable on a graphical user interface.